SamWilsn/binarycake/content/posts/ethereum-state/index.md

 #### State Access Restrictions

 No restrictions for the main transaction.
 The BP only reaches out to the SP when creating the block, ensuring the state returned is up to date.
 Even more importantly, by bundling the transactions and requesting state for the whole bundle at once, state is attached in the exact context these transactions are then included into the block.
 This ensures that the provided state is always sufficient.
-It constitutes one of the key differences to the Direct Pull Model, where state is attached _before_ the transactions are bundled, resulting in the restrictions of that model.
+It constitutes one of the key differences to the Direct Push Model, where state is attached _before_ the transactions are bundled, resulting in the restrictions of that model.

 As the user would have to include state for signature verification and fee payment, this transaction part would technically have the same restrictions outlined in the Direct Push Model.
 However, those limitations would be insignificant in practice.
 As signature verification and fee payment also have predictable state access under Eth1, compatibility between Eth1 and Eth2 would not be impaired.
 Moreover, in case of a VHEE, the VHEE would be designed in such a way as to ensure predictable state access, making further restrictions unnecessary.